fbpx

 Artwork featured in “Art4Equality x Life, Liberty, The Pursuit of Happiness” Exhibition and Public Art Series Presented by The Untitled Space in collaboration with SaveArtSpace and Art4Equality

-The Untitled Space is pleased to announce a partnership with SaveArtSpace for an empowering public art series of billboards titled “Future Vision” throughout the United States launching October 25, 2024, and on view through November 17th.
+The Untitled Space has announced a partnership with SaveArtSpace for an empowering public art series of billboards titled “Future Vision” throughout the United States launching October 25, 2024, and on view through November 17th.

 The Future Vision public art series features artwork by artists including FAITH XLVII, Fahren Feingold, Indira Cesarine, Natalie White, Suzanna Scott, and Tiffany Trenda.